-Measures/Action Competent Body Deadlines Status/Observations ΝΑΤΟ US - Cion is ready to sign, with the United Nations Office for Coordination of Humanitarian Affairs (UNOCHA), an exchange of letters concerning their cooperation in the framework of disaster response.
-Russia - Discussions are being undertaken with Russia on civil protection cooperation, in the framework of the establishment of the EU-Russia road-map.
-NATO - see action 3.7.10 WHO - Cion participates in work on consequence management guidance, and revision of the International Health Regulation.
-G7 - G7 countries + Mexico + Commission are working on the Global Health Security Initiative (risk communication and management including exercises for evaluation of smallpox plans, laboratory cooperation, patient isolation techniques, preventing and mitigating the consequences of chemical agent and radiological agent attacks and surveillance methods).
+Measures/Action Competent Body Deadlines Status/Observations including with other international organisations within their respective competences, such as Commission Protection Mechanism NATO (European Council of 25 March 2004 Strategic Objective 5.1, doc.
+7906/04) 2) Cion address this issue on its Communication on preparedness and consequence management in the fight against terrorism (COM (2004) 701 final) of 20.10.2004 5.6.1 United Nations Cion is ready to sign, with the United Nations Office for Coordination of Humanitarian Affairs (UNOCHA), an exchange of letters concerning their cooperation in the framework of disaster response.
+5.6.2.
+USA Cooperation with the USA will be examined in the framework of the Dromoland EU-US declaration on combating terrorism 5.6.3 Russia Discussions are being undertaken with Russia on civil protection cooperation, in the framework of the establishment of the EU- Russia road-map.
+5.6.4.
+NATO Council/(PSC) See also action 3.7 5.6.5 WHO Cion participates in : - work on consequence management guidance, - revision of the International Health Regulation.
+5.6.6.
+G 7 G7 Group of countries + Mexico + Commission work on the Global Health Security Initiative (risk communication and management including exercises for evaluation of smallpox plans, laboratory cooperation, patient isolation techniques, preventing and mitigating the consequences of chemical agent and radiological agent attacks and surveillance methods).
 5.7.
-Act in solidarity in case of attack against EU- citizens abroad Member States and Presidency On-going MS and Presidency will ensure that the civil protection services of the Member States will, when operating in a third country render assistance to all unrepresented EU-citizens, assist the consular authorities of the Member, States upon a request from the relevant authorities and cooperate with each other.
+Act in solidarity in case of attack against EU- citizens abroad (European Council of 17-18 June 2004, para 19) Member States and Presidency On-going MS and Presidency will ensure that the civil protection services of the Member States will, when operating in a third country render assistance to all EU-citizens, assist the consular authorities of the Member, States upon a request from the relevant authorities and cooperate with each other.
 5.8.
 Ensure full implementation of the EU Health Security Strategy and CBRN programmes Council Commission Member States The 2002 CBRN-programme will be replaced by the 2004 Solidarity Programme 5.8.1 Update the December 2003 implementation report on the 2002 CBRN Programme (16285/03) Council/EU Coordinator/ Commission end 2004 The 2004 solidarity programme [will] contain a report on the implementation of the 2002 CBRN-Programme